Apple Search Ads Basic vs. Advanced: What’s the Difference?

 At first this may seem like a disadvantage.
 However, a CPT model supplies you with a lot more insights than a CPI model can.
 By analyzing metrics, such as tap-through-rate (TTR), and source of incoming traffic, you can determine why App Store visitors are clicking through to your product page but not installing.
 Furthermore, Apple’s App Store Search algorithm takes into account TTR when ranking apps.
 So by pushing tap throughs, you’re improving your App Store Optimization (ASO) for organic growth.
 Anyways, you'll be able to set up custom CPA goals with the widened capabilities of Apple Search Ads Advanced.

 So why else should you choose ASA Advanced over Basic?

 For starters, just being able to select your own campaign keywords, makes a world of difference.
 Running ads on the wrong keywords is detrimental not only to your financial resources but also to your entire User Acquisition (UA) strategy.
 Bringing in irrelevant users, puts your app at great risk of uninstalls.
 Then it's a negative feedback loop from there.
 The more uninstalls you get, the worse your app ranks in the App Store search.
 At this point you're hurting both your paid UA and organic UA.

-Now, I know that ASA Advanced can sound intimidating or tedious.
-Without prior Search Ads knowledge, the process of setting up an ASA Advanced campaign can become overwhelming.
+Now, I know that Apple Search Ads Advanced can sound intimidating or tedious.
+Without prior Search Ads knowledge, the process of setting up an Advanced campaign can become overwhelming.
 There are many manual steps you have to go through to come out with a well-performing campaign, including keyword research, competitor research, bid watching and more.
-But not to worry, our expert App Radar app growth team is on your side.
+But not to worry, our expert App Radar app store advertising team is on your side.